 Park next door?
 Regent's Park

 This unusually named Victorian pub was once the Royal Hunting Lodge – now it serves Mediterranean mezze plates like lahmacun, baba ganoush and appropriately, marinated artichoke hearts.
 There’s also an extensive a la carte menu including seafood platters and Greek slow-cooked lamb shoulder.
-Fill up on grub, quaff a few glasses from the wine list and stumble back to Regent’s Park for a power nap.
+Fill up on grub, quaff a few glasses from the wine list and stumble back through Regent’s Park to burn it all off.

 Find more outdoor drinking in London